vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[4]events/page.md

 - `canplay` -> `$event:can-play`
 - `loadedmetadata` -> `$event:loaded-metadata`

-Vidstack media events smooth out any unexpected behaviour across browsers, attach additional metadata to the event `detail`, and contain rich information such as the [request event](#request-events) that triggered it or the origin event that kicked it off.
+Vidstack media events smooth out any unexpected behavior across browsers, attach additional metadata to the event `detail`, and contain rich information such as the [request event](#request-events) that triggered it or the origin event that kicked it off.

 {% code_snippet name="events" /%}

+👉 A complete list of media events fired can be found in the [player API reference](/docs/player/components/layout/player/api#events).

 ## Request Events